frePPLe/frepple/doc/user-guide/model-reference/operations.rst

   | FrePPLe automatically builds an alternate operation if the same item-location
-    can be replenished in multiple ways: eg multiple operations to produce an item, multiple vendors for an item, multiple source locations for a distribution order, a choice between making the item or purchasing it, etc...
-Explicitly adding alternate operations in your model should no longer be required in many cases.
+    can be replenished in multiple ways: eg multiple operations to produce an item, multiple vendors for an item, multiple source locations for a distribution order, a choice between making the item or purchasing it, etc... **Explicitly adding alternate operations in your model is no longer required.**

 * | `Operation_split`_:
   | This operation type plans the demand proportionally over a number of